 The lack of government is also what drives many people to the free land of Slab City.
 With no rules or laws, it is said that some squabbles have resulted in RVs set in flames, and even shootouts.
 Though instances of this vigilante style have been reported, most residents and visitors to The Slabs know it foremost as an alternative living community.
 Away from the hustle and bustle of city living, the campsite features its own community library, golf course, sculpture garden, two live music stages and several social clubs.

-The Slabs have been referred to as "the last free place on earth" and an "anarchist RV town," and was recently featured in the novel and film, Into the Wild.
+Slab City has been referred to as “the last free place on earth” and an “anarchist RV town,” and was recently featured in the novel and film, Into the Wild.